The West Gate Tunnel will ensure quicker and safer journeys and remove over 9000 trucks a day from streets in the inner west.

 The twin tunnels will take traffic underground from the West Gate Freeway to the Maribyrnong River and on to an elevated road about Footscray Road.

-Cars and trucks will enter the citybound tunnel from the West Gate Freeway just west of Williamstown Road and exit near the Maribyrnong River.
+Cars and trucks will enter the citybound tunnel from the West Gate Freeway just west of Williamstown Road and exit near the Maribyrnong River in Footscray.
 To travel west, cars and trucks will enter the tunnel near the Maribyrnong River and exit at the West Gate Freeway just east of Millers Road.

-Tunnel safety features for smooth operation of the tunnel, including automatic detection for over-height trucks, fire systems and emergency access and exits.
+Tunnel safety will be an important feature for the smooth operation of the tunnel, including automatic detection for over-height trucks, fire systems and emergency access and exits.

-The start and end of each tunnel is being built using the ‘cut and cover’ method.
+The start and end of each tunnel is still under construction and being built using the ‘cut and cover’ method.
 This involves excavating a trench then covering it with a concrete deck to form a roof.
 This is where the tunnel boring machines (TBMs) start and end their journey.

 The Aboriginal culture and heritage of Melbourne’s west is reflected in the design of the tunnel portals, which has been inspired by the form of traditional nets and traps used to catch eels.

 At the same time while TBMs Bella and Vida were boring underground, our crews were building the insides of the tunnels.

 The first stage was to install the concrete lining – forming the walls, roof and base of the tunnel.
 Behind each TBM, crews then worked to build the road surface and install electrics, ventilation and safety systems.

 Although both TBMs have finished their journeys, these finishing works are still ongoing before the tunnels can be opened for use.